Lucy Patterson: Political career

-The original election was April 4, 1973, with Patterson winning 21,733 votes, Smothers 13,788, Baccus 4,557, and Lott 4,404.
+]The original election was April 4, 1973, with Patterson winning 21,733 votes, Smothers 13,788, Baccus 4,557, and Lott 4,404.
 None of the candidates reached the required majority (Patterson was the closest with 48% of the vote), causing a subsequent runoff election.
 There was speculation that a runoff would have been unnecessary had the election been held on a single-member district basis, with Patterson receiving close to 60% of the vote compared to Smothers 10.4%.
 Patterson's political focus included pursuing single-member districts, ensuring quality of life for citizens, supporting school busing, decentralizing the police force, and developing transportation opportunities.

 The runoff election between Patterson and Smothers was held on April 18, 1973.
 Political officials predicted that Smothers would win the spot because of his conservative views and popularity with conservative voters.
-Towards the end of the campaign, Smothers publicly claimed that Patterson "supported the hanging of Angela Davis' picture in public schools."
+Towards the end of the campaign, Smothers publicly claimed that Patterson "supported the hanging of Angela Davis' picture in public schools".
 Patterson won 15,051 votes and Smothers won 13,367, a close race evidenced in the difference of votes from varying precincts.
 The large number of Black voters at the polls are partially credited for Patterson's win, especially in South Dallas and Southeast Oak Cliff.
 Officials also speculated that Black voters were responding to Smothers longstanding anti-busing position.

 After her election, Patterson was appointed as an assistant professor at the North Texas State University.
 The Texas Constitution states that elected officials are barred from drawing a salary for their public service while also employed by a state institution, and an amendment passed in 1972 clarifies that state employees are not barred from serving as members of governing bodies as long as they do not receive a salary.
-Patterson agreed to serve the rest of her term without receiving the weekly $50 pay, rejecting offers from the Pylon Salesmanship Club, an African American business mans organization, and other council members to pay her weekly salary.
+Patterson agreed to serve the rest of her term without receiving the weekly $50 pay, rejecting offers from the Pylon Salesmanship Club, an African American businessmen's organization, and other council members to pay her weekly salary.
 She served as a member of the city council for free rather than resigning the position.